UCS03 - ZKGM

 - Cannot be another Forward instruction

-The multiplex instruction uses opcode 0x01
+The call instruction uses opcode 0x01

 and requires version INSTR_VERSION_0